mydrive/mydrive.github.io/posts/swift_data_collection.md

 ---
-title: iOS device motion data collection using Swift
+title: iOS Device Motion Data Collection Using Swift
 author: Carlos Alonso
 date: "2014-10-08"
 description: How MyDrive Solutions collects iOS device motion data using Swift and how we managed to avoid running out of memory